Germany’s parliament passed a new immigration law which will come into force on 1st March 2020.

 Applicants with Job Offers in Non-Skills Shortage Occupations

-As it currently stands, employers who make a conditional offer to a non-EU/EEA national for a job vacancy must receive approval from the Federal Agency for Employment before they can employ the candidate.
+It used to be that employers who make a conditional offer to a non-EU/EEA national for a job vacancy would have to receive approval from the Federal Agency for Employment before they can employ the candidate.

-The only exceptions are for jobs which are:
+The only exceptions were for jobs that are:

 - NOT on the list of exceptional instances for which the Federal Agency for Employment does not need to be consulted;